 More about Sherwood Pines

 Once we’d completed the trail we wanted to explore Sherwood Pines too.
 We had brought a picnic so much to Jamie’s delight we ate it sitting right next to the wooden Gruffalo while watching older children and adults make their way around Go Ape.
 It was such a cold day I wished we’d bought something hot from the café as the food looked very tempting.

-There’s quite a few natural play areas to find and explore.
+There are quite a few natural play areas to find and explore.
 You will find something to suit children of all ages.

 If you head to the far extremities of the Gruffalo Spotters trail you can follow signs to the WWII trenches that they have set up in the forest.
-There’s plenty to read about and for the children they can see just what it was like for our brave heroes that had to live in trenches like these.
+There’s plenty to read about and for the children, they can see just what it was like for our brave heroes that had to live in trenches like these.